-I began my counselling career 20 years ago whilst working for HM Prison Service where I provided post incident support to members of staff.
-Since then I have gone on to gain a BSc degree in Integrative Counselling at Roehampton University.
-I have completed training in several evidence based NICE approved psychotherapeutic interventions including Counselling for Depression (CFD), Mindfulness Based Cognitive Therapy (MBCT) and Eye Movement Desensitisation and Reprocessing Therapy (EMDR)
+I began my counselling career 20 years ago whilst working for HM Prison Service where I provided post incident support to members of staff who where directly involved in traumatic work related events.
+I have since gone on to gain a BSc degree in Integrative Counselling at Roehampton University and I have completed training in several evidence based NICE (National Institute of Health and Care Excellence) and WHO (World Health Organisation) approved psychotherapeutic interventions including Counselling for Depression (CFD), Mindfulness Based Cognitive Therapy (MBCT) and Eye Movement Desensitisation and Reprocessing Therapy (EMDR).

-I am also able to offer walking and talking therapy for clients who prefer to meet outside rather than in the counselling room or via video call (This is weather dependant and risk assessed).
+Walking and talking therapy has become a new way of offering one to one therapy for clients who prefer to meet outside rather than in the counselling room or via video call.
+I am happy to offer this to clients however walking talking therapy is weather dependant and will be risk assessed.